-Menstrual cramps (dysmenorrhea) are excruciating pains in the lower part of your belly.
+Menstrual cramps are excruciating pains in the lower part of your belly.
 A lot of women can have menstrual cramps just before and also during their menstrual cycle.
+We would be giving you our 10 ways to ease menstrual cramps.

 Menstrual cramps can actually be very uncomfortable and painful, for some ladies, this discomfort is simply annoying, and then for the others, menstrual cramps can be severe enough to affect their everyday activities for a few days each month.